 Over 50,000 people die due to drug overdose yearly, so it’s a valid concern to tackle the possibility of overdosing on CBD products.
 CBD is a non-toxic chemical compound that could provide minor and non-life-threatening side effects.

 To solidify this claim, the National Cancer Institute reported that overdosing on CBD (including THC and marijuana) is virtually impossible.
 Compared to other drugs, including prescription medications, cannabinoids like CBD and THC are less addictive.

 CBD withdrawals, however, include hot flashes, bouts of nausea, and insomnia.
 These are still mild compared to other withdrawal symptoms from other substances.

 Even if overdosing on CBD is highly unlikely, users should still be wary because they can still have adverse reactions to CBD usage.
 The Centers for Disease Control (CDC) reported a total of 52 cases where people had adverse reactions to CBD products.

 Consumers can avoid this by purchasing products from brands that disclose ingredients of their CBD products and provide third-party testing results, as well as information about their manufacturing processes.

-Read More: CBD FOR SOCIAL ANXIETY
+Read More: HOW TO TAKE CBD

 A 2017 review suggests that CBD is a safe form of treatment compared to other alternatives.
 It did highlight that there is no universal dosage of CBD that would suit everybody.